umijs/qiankun/README.md

 ### Sub App

-While you wanna build a sub app tp integrate with qiankun, pls make sure your bundler have the required configuration below:
+While you wanna build a sub app to integrate with qiankun, pls make sure your bundler have the required configuration below:

 #### webpack:
 ```js